-Falcons crush Packers, advance to Super Bowl LI
+Falcons, Patriots advance to Super Bowl LI

 Two months ago, Green Bay getting this far didn't seem possible.
 In November, the Packers, 4-6 after dropping their fourth game in a row, were in danger of missing the postseason altogether.

-"I feel like we can run the table, I really do," Rodgers said a few days after that loss.
-"The offense is starting to click a little bit more.
-We just have to put together a game where we're consistent from the first snap to the last.
-We've been getting closer to that."
+But that didn't deter Rodgers, saying then he felt like his team could run the table.

-That eight-game win streak came to a halt Sunday.
+That eight-game win streak came to a halt Sunday in Atlanta.

+"If this has taught us anything, it's how important that home-field advantage is," Rodgers said.
+"To be able to sleep in your own bed and practice and not have to travel and have the fan support makes a big difference."